Links on Android Authority may earn us a commission. Learn more.

 Also read: The best video streaming services

 TiVo’s remote body also has a more ergonomic design with strategically shaped curves in the back.
 This, along with the larger size, makes holding the TiVo remote more comfortable than Google’s streaming device.
 It doesn’t feel like it will suddenly slip out of your hand.

 If you’re still a fan of live TV and don’t mind using Sling TV, the TiVo Stream 4K has a considerable advantage over its competitors.
 TiVo has partnered with Sling and offers something similar to a TiVo DVR experience, allowing you to watch your favorite shows and movies later.
 While DVR functionality might not be necessary for all users, some live TV content doesn’t make it online or takes longer to do so.
 In other words, if you watch to watch certain live programming, DVR might be the only (or at least fastest) way to do it.

 What’s not so good?

-We can’t deny Google’s design is gorgeous when compared to the TiVo Stream 4K.
+We can’t deny that Google’s design is gorgeous compared to the TiVo Stream 4K.
 The Chromecast with Google TV has a rounded, super clean look.
-It’s definitely prettier than TiVo’s black box, but this honestly shouldn’t bother you.
-No one will see your dongle once it is set up, as it will live behind your TV.
+It’s prettier than TiVo’s black box, but this honestly shouldn’t bother you.
+No one will see your dongle once set up, as it will live behind your TV.